 Municipalities can themselves also draw up rules relating to odour nuisance.

 The general municipal by-law states what your municipality can do if someone causes odour nuisance.

-The Ministry of Infrastructure and Water Management commissioned RIVM to set up the Wood Burning Platform [platform Houtstook].
+The Ministry of Infrastructure and the Environment commissioned RIVM to set up the Wood Burning Platform.
 The aim of the platform is to bring together all the social players in order to collect and exchange knowledge about how the nuisance caused by wood burning can be limited.

 Odour nuisance caused by traffic

-Alongside roads there is only limited odour nuisance and in general it is not, or scarcely, experienced as a problem, certainly in view of the relationship to the nuisance aspect of noise.
+Alongside roads there is only limited odour nuisance and in general it is not, or scarcely, experienced as a problem, certainly in comparison to the nuisance aspect of noise.
 Odour nuisance can occur within a strip of approximately 70 metres along motorways and within a strip of less than 30 metres along local or secondary roads.

 Odour nuisance caused by businesses

-When granting permits and enforcing them the competent authority can set an acceptable level of nuisance for odour and impose this on companies and industry.
+When granting and enforcing permits, the competent authority can set an acceptable level of nuisance for odour and impose this on companies and industry.
 This is done using the 'handbook for determining the acceptable level of nuisance for odour from businesses'.
-The competent authority uses a step-by-step plan to assess the odour consequences of the activities, verifies the information provided and looks to see whether the regulations are being fulfilled.
+The competent authority uses a step-by-step plan to assess the odour consequences of the activities, verifies the information provided and checks whether the regulations are being fulfilled.

 Although a number of odour aspects are regulated in the Activities Decree, the competent authority (the municipality or provincial government) can also impose regulations on the grounds of its duty of care.
 If a company causes numerous complaints due to violating environmental permits, the provincial environmental protection agency will take legal measures, for example by imposing fines.